 If several nodules cause the thyroid to become overactive, the condition is called toxic multinodular goiter.

 Excess iodine.
 You may also develop hyperthyroidism if you eat, drink, or are otherwise exposed to substances that contain a high amount of iodine.
 Iodine is used by the body to make thyroid hormone.
-Kelp or seaweed supplements and the medication amiodarone (Cordarone, Pacerone), once used to treat irregular heartbeats, are examples that contain a lot of iodine.
+Kelp or seaweed supplements and the medication amiodarone (Cordarone, Pacerone), once used to treat irregular heartbeats, are examples of medicines that contain a lot of iodine.

 Thyroid medications.
 Taking too much thyroid hormone medication can wreak havoc on your thyroid gland and cause hyperthyroidism.
 If you have been prescribed thyroid replacement hormone (for hypothyroidism), never take an extra dose, even if you missed one, without first talking to your doctor.